blended-zio/blended-zio-site/content/docs/blended_usecases.md

 {{< hint info >}}
 A business case __price__ may indicate that the message shall be routed to the _shop.price_ messaging channel, where a cash desk application may be listening as a consumer.

-A busines case __payment__ may indicate that the message shall be routed to the _central.payments_ messaging channel, where a central application may be listening as a consumer.
+A business case __payment__ may indicate that the message shall be routed to the _central.payments_ messaging channel, where a central application may be listening as a consumer.
 {{< /hint >}}

 Keeping these examples in mind we can see that the _shop container_ must be able to route message independently from the source or destination messaging provider.
 Also, since the _shop container_ should be able to operate regardless whether it is currently connected to the central application, the overall communication is split into an _inbound bridge_, an _outbound bridge_ and a _dispatcher_.